-Investigators are analyzing wreckage and eye witness accounts to determine who was at fault in an accident between a semi truck and a UCSF shuttle bus in San Francisco.
+Investigators analyzed wreckage and eye witness accounts to determine who was at fault in an accident between a semi truck and a UCSF shuttle bus in San Francisco.
 At least one witness said the accident was caused by the shuttle running a red light.
 The accident killed one person, a doctor who worked at San Francisco General, and injured 4 others.

 According to police reports of the 2011 crash: